The Problem :

 “The incessant display of what’s worse in us makes it essential that we believe in human goodness.
 Without that belief, there really is no hope” - Margaret Wheatley

-Rather than just a slogan, the work made “Lovely Day” Guinness’s lens on the America today : A snapshot of Americans together, a timely reminder from a deeply humanist brand that despite the doom and division of the news, we are not alone.
+Rather than just a slogan, the work made “Lovely Day” Guinness’s lens on the nation : a snapshot of Americans together and a timely reminder that despite the backdrop of ceaseless disagreement and divisiveness, we are never as isolated as we think.

-In partnership with Magnum Photography, the campaign documented Guinness communion across all 50 states, transforming traditional OOH into a monumental social experiment, revealing the country’s beating heart.
+In partnership with Magnum Photography, the campaign documented Guinness powered communion across the fifty states, transformed traditional OOH into a monumental portrait gallery and brought light to the country’s beating heart.

-Face to face, pint to pint, every state, every walk of life, one understanding:
+Face to face, pint to pint, every state, every walk of life, with one understanding:

 When you’re with your people, it’s a lovely day.